FlavienPMoise/WebScan/README.md

-# Website Update Monitor
+# Website Update Scanner

-A Python program that monitors websites for changes and uses AI (via Groq API) to intelligently summarize what has been updated.
-Perfect for tracking professor's websites, webcomics, job boards, or any content that updates regularly.
+A Python program that scans websites for changes and uses LLMs (via Groq API) to intelligently summarize what has been updated.
+Perfect for tracking class websites, webcomics, job boards, or any content that updates regularly.

 ## Requirements